alparo/waxNFTdispatcher/README.md

 # waxNFTdispatcher

-This library will help you to transfer or to mint NFTs in the WAX blockchain.
+This library will help you to transfer or to mint NFTs on the WAX blockchain.
 It relies on the library pyntelope for blockchain interaction and on the library loguru for beautiful logs.